ISISComputingGroup/ibex_developers_manual/Power-Distribution-Unit-(PDU).md

 ### LINDY PDU

 The Lindy PDU has been implemented on IBEX GUI using an IOC that uses the SNMP interface to view, monitor and update outlets.
 There are 8 outlets on the strip and they can be individually turned on or off from IBEX.
-Lindy also comes with a web interface and there is also separate configuration software that can be downloaded if required from the web site, which would probably be needed to set a static IP address (however DHCP can be enabled via a button preff - see below).
+Lindy also comes with a web interface and there is also separate configuration software that can be downloaded if required from the web site, which would probably be needed to set a static IP address (however DHCP can be enabled via a button press - see below).
 To run on the IBEX the IP of the PDU is required to be configured on the IOC macros.
 Further info [here](https://www.lindy.co.uk/power-c8/power-distribution-unit-pdu-c347) for user manual etc. The manual is also in `<controls share>\Manuals\Lindy_ipower`

 ### IP address